 With Processor Port pin 3 connected to the cassette port's pin 5 write line, and Processor Port pin 5 connected to the cassette motor aparatus, the CPU can directly cause the motor to turn, and can, with careful timing, write data to the tape media as it rolls along.
 That's pretty cool.

 The cassette port's sense line is connected to the Processor Port pin 4.
 But there is an extra little nubbin on this line too.
-It's a pull up resister.
+It's a pull up resistor.
 When none of the datasette buttons is depressed, the sense line is electrically floating, connected to nothing, which is to say it is in state HighZ or effectively infinite resistance.
-Whenever the line is in HighZ, the pull up resisters pulls that port line up to +5V.
+Whenever the line is in HighZ, the pull up resistors pulls that port line up to +5V.
 The physical buttons, then, must connect the sense line to that cassette port line 1 ground, pulling the Processor Port pin 4 low whenever a datasette button is depressed.